 When students enroll in a program of study, they reserve places that cannot be made available to other students.
 The Enrollment Agreement does not constitute a contract until it has been approved by an official of the school.
 If the agreement is not accepted by the school, all monies paid will be refunded.

-Students have the right to cancel the Enrollment Agreement until midnight of the sixth business day after the date of enrollment.
+Students have the right to cancel the Enrollment Agreement until midnight of the fifth business day after the date of enrollment.
 Cancellation will occur when they give written notice of cancellation at the school address shown on the front page of the Enrollment Agreement.
 A signed and dated notice of cancellation may be given by mail, hand delivery or telegram.
 The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed with postage prepaid.
+Applicants who have not visited the school prior to enrollment will have the opportunity to withdraw without penalty within three business days following either the regularly scheduled orientation procedure or following a tour of the school facilities and inspection of equipment where training and services are provided.